Social Media Tips

-However, in order to effectively use social media as a small business there are a few things you need to do:
+To effectively use social media as a small business there are a few social media tips you need to do:

 1. Create a Social Media Marketing Plan